 Australian Partner Visa for Thai Fiancée.
 The Australian spouse visa for Thai is a visa that is intended to those who have plans on marrying their Australian national fiancée.
 Under this visa category, it is essential that the couple get married.
 This within the nine months validity of the visa from the date the visa was granted.
 This type of visa is also known as the Australian Prospective Marriage Subclass 300.

 Australian Partner Visa for Thai Fiancée

-For this type of visa, the Thai fiancée should have an eligible sponsor, of which can either be an Australian national or a permanent resident taking full responsibility of all the obligations for sponsoring.
+For this type of visa, the Thai fiancée should have an eligible sponsor.
+This of which can either be an Australian national or a permanent resident taking full responsibility of all the obligations for sponsoring.
 Both parties should be of legal age to be eligible for marriage under Australian law, and those aged 16 and below 18 should have a court order from Australia stating the grant of permission to marry the intended spouse.
 Same-sex couples are eligible to apply for this type of visa as well.

 Once the Australian Fiancée Visa from Thailand has been granted, your Thai fiancée should be able to enter Australia at least one time prior to getting married.
 Details regarding the visa validity date and date of entry are all specified once the visa has been issued.
 The marriage for the couple should be done before the visa expires.